 Briefly about each of them:

-Skyttle (https://market.mashape.com/sentinelprojects/skyttle2-0) is appealing with the option of analyzing German, Russian and French texts, but this analysis is not available in free versions, so I could not check it out.
+Skyttle (https://market.mashape.com/sentinelprojects/skyttle2-0) is appealing with the option of analyzing German, Russian and French texts, but this analysis is not available in free versions, so we could not check it out.
 Besides, assessments in English seem less precise than of two other API.

 Webknox (https://market.mashape.com/webknox/text-processing-1#) allows analyzing texts in the German language and it gives a bit different form of result: instead of traditional positive/negative/neutral, it only gives one of them and assesses the probability of the result correctness.

 Japerk (https://market.mashape.com/japerk/text-processing) works with a great number of languages on other endpoints, but for sentiment analysis it enables the analysis only in the English and Dutch languages.
-Unlike others, it allows a large number of free enquiries – 45,000 per month; therefore, I managed to get a more precise estimate for its correctness, based on multiple reviews checked on Node.js.
+Unlike others, it allows a large number of free enquiries – 45,000 per month; therefore, we managed to get a more precise estimate for its correctness, based on multiple reviews checked on Node.js.